Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/robinsInequality.md

 $$
 Note that since all other parts are constant, we can cancel out the additional parts of the $q_n$.
 This shouldn't seem too out of the question, as $\frac{2^{k_1+1}-1}{2^{k_1}}$ is actually a dominating term and for very large prime numbers, $\frac{p_j^{k_j+1}-1}{p_j^{k_j}(p_j-1)}$ will be very close to $1$.

-Lets just grind through the calculations.
+Let's just grind through the calculations.
 From our first equation, we can see that we have
 $$
 \begin{align}
 \log(x\log(2)+\alpha_n) &\leq \log(y\log(p_j)+\alpha_n) \\\\